benisde/forecasting_net_prophet/README.md

 <br> </br>

-Average traffic by the day of the week is as follows:
+Average traffic by the day of the week is as follows:<br>
 ![A screenshot of the result.](Images/Image02.png)

 <br> </br>

-Search traffic as a heatmap for each day of the week:
+Search traffic as a heatmap for each day of the week:<br>
 ![A screenshot of the result.](Images/Image03.png)

 <br></br>